What Causes Headaches During Pregnancy?

-An increase in headaches during the first trimester is believed to be caused by the surge of hormones along with an increase in the blood volume circulating throughout your body.
+During the first trimester, your body experiences a surge of hormones and an increase in blood volume.
+These two changes can cause more frequent headaches.
 These headaches may be further aggravated by stress, poor posture or changes in your vision.

 Other causes of headaches during pregnancy may involve one or more of the following: